git-ecosystem/git-credential-manager/docs/linux-fromsrc-uninstall.md

 # Uninstalling after installing from source

-These instructions will guide you in removing GCM after running the [install from source script](../src/linux/Packaging.Linux/install-from-source.sh) on your Linux distribution.
+These instructions will guide you in removing GCM after running the [install from source script][install-from-source] on your Linux distribution.

 :rotating_light: PROCEED WITH CAUTION :rotating_light: